hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 For example, *Multi-Attribute Regression Splines* (MARS) represents the most-general form of regression modeling, according to this perspective.
 Ordinary Least-Squares (OLS) regression is arguably a special case of MARS.

 The rows in the table contain points of view on the strengths and weaknesses associated with each of the methods.
 The original table in  [[Hastie, *et al*, 2009]](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) considers nine such factors.
 The version here has been extended to contain three more.
-Modeling activities here emphasize predictive power, resistence to overfitting, and conditional probability.
+Model evaluation here focuses on predictive power, resistence to overfitting, and conditional probability.

 #### Approaches based on <img src="https://render.githubusercontent.com/render/math?math=\boldsymbol{\beta}^T\boldsymbol{x}_i%2B\beta_0">.